 - Lecturer: Paul Richards, Adjunct Prof. Njala University; Prof em Wageningen University

-- Organizer: Forum för Afrikastudier
+- Organiser: Forum för Afrikastudier

 - Contact person: Sten Hagberg